lusini/tageshass/README.md

 tageshass
 =========

-STMP server with a JSON interace for email testing purposes
+STMP server with a JSON interface for email testing purposes